Green Party of Aotearoa New Zealand: 1999 election

-In the 1999 election, the Greens gained 5.16% of the vote and seven seats in Parliament.
-Fitzsimons also won the electorate seat of Coromandel.
-It is believed that this is the first time a Green candidate won a first-past-the-post parliamentary election.
+In the 1999 election, the Greens gained 5.16% of the party vote and seven seats in Parliament.
+Fitzsimons also won the electorate seat of Coromandel; it is believed that this is the first time a Green candidate won a first-past-the-post parliamentary election.
 During the ten days it took to count special votes and confirm Fitzsimons' election, Labour concluded a coalition agreement with the Alliance which excluded the Greens.
 However, the party supported the government on confidence and supply in return for some input into the budget and legislation.
 This led to the Greens gaining a $15 million energy efficiency and environmental package in the new government's first budget.
 Over the term, the Greens developed a good working relationship with the government and also had some input into policy, notably Sue Bradford's amendments to the Employment Relations Act 2000.

 2002 election

 In the 2002 election, the Greens polled 7.00%, increasing their strength in Parliament to nine seats, although they lost the Coromandel electorate.
 The electoral campaign featured strong tensions between the Greens and Labour.
 The Greens sharply criticised Labour for its plans to allow a moratorium on genetic engineering to expire, and believing that Labour would require their support to form a government, intended to make the extension of this moratorium a non-negotiable part of any deal.
-After the election, however, Labour and their coalition partner, the Jim Anderton-led Progressive Coalition, instead opted to rely on support from United Future, a party with conservative Christian overtones.
+After the election, however, Labour and their coalition partner, the Jim Anderton-led Progressive Coalition, instead opted to rely on support from United Future, at that time a party with conservative Christian overtones.

 Although the Greens no longer had any input into the budget, they maintained a close working relationship with the government, and the Greens remained involved in the legislation process.
-Often the government needed to rely on Green votes in the House to pass legislation not approved by United Future, a conservative family-values party.
+Often the government needed to rely on Green votes in the House to pass progressive legislation not approved by United Future.
 The government won praise from political commentators for juggling the two diametrically-opposed parties.

 While the moratorium on genetic modification has now expired, the Greens remain heavily involved in attempts to prevent any GM releases under the new regulatory framework, and genetic engineering remains a major topic for the party.